Umuzi-org/tech-department/content/projects/bootcamp-writing-assignment/_index.md

 #### 4. Relevent experience [ <= 300 words]

-Do you have past experience that you think will be relevent?
+Do you have past experience that you think will be relevant?
 Maybe you learned to code in school, or built something cool already.
 Maybe you've even written code for money before.
 Maybe you taught yourself some stuff.

-If you haven't got relevent experience, don't worry!
-We're all about giving people oppertunities to gain experience.
+If you haven't got relevant experience, don't worry!
+We're all about giving people opportunities to gain experience.

 #### 5. What makes you think you'll succeed as a coder? [<= 300 words]